lino-framework/getlino/docs/usage.rst

         If this is empty and a site requests a development version, this will be stored in a directory named :option:`--repos-link` below the virtualenv dir.

+    .. option:: --clone

+        Clone all known repositories to your ``--repos-base`` and install them into your ``--shared-env``.
+Used when configuring a :term:`contributor environment` or a :term:`demo server`.

+    .. option:: --branch

+        The git branch to use for :option:`--clone`.

     .. option:: --sites-base